maehw/wokwi-lookup-table-generator/README.md

 ## Installation and dependencies

-TODO: Move dependencies into `requirements.txt` and resolve them.

-> qm is inside /usr/local/lib/python3.10/site-packages/quine_mccluskey
+This project depends on the package `quine-mccluskey` a [Python implementation of the Quine McCluskey algorithm](https://pypi.org/project/quine-mccluskey/).

+The author says:

+> This implementation of the Quine McCluskey algorithm has no inherent limits (other than the calculation time) on the size of the inputs.

+I had problems installing the package with pip.

-> `pip3 install quine-mccluskey` installs it, but is cannot be found; why?
+`pip3 install quine-mccluskey` installs it, but is cannot be found when importing it.
+Does anybody know why?

+The module can be found inside `/usr/local/lib/python3.10/site-packages/quine_mccluskey` on my machine (`pip3 list -v`).
+So the current workaround is to move the Python script there and execute it from there (ugly, true).

+TODO: Move dependencies into `requirements.txt` and resolve them correctly.

 ## TODOs